ahmedkhelifi/Home-care/README.md

 ## Dashboard

-The dashboard is intended to inform the doctos when a user forgets to either take the prescribed medication or enter the health updates (weight, pulse, blood pressure and temperature).
+The dashboard is intended to inform the doctos when a patient is at high or average health risk forgets to either take the prescribed medication or enter the health updates (weight, pulse, blood pressure and temperature).

+- GET `/getPatients/health/risk`
+Returns all patients with high or average health risk

 ## Patient

 The doctor uses the following API calls to get a list of all existing patients or to add a new patient.

+<details><summary><b>Show API Calls</b></summary>

 - GET `/getPatients`
-Return a list of all patients inlcuding the health status points
+Returns a list of all patients inlcuding the health status points

 - POST `/addPatient`
 Creates a new Patient